shamansir/rpd/docs/sections/api.md

 #### `patch.moveCanvas(x, y)`

-Move the canvas of the patch to the given position, relatively to the root element's top left corner.
+Move the canvas of the patch to given position, treated relatively to the root element's top left corner.

 #### `patch.resizeCanvas(width, height)`